-I understand the rules and regulations and will abide by the above policy and guidelines.
-I further understand that any violation is unethical and may result in the loss of my network and/or personal device privileges as well as additional disciplinary action.
+viii abide by the above policy and guidelines.
+I , nethical and may result in the loss of my net work and/or personal device privileges as well as additional disciplinary action.
+Scholar Printed Name Scholar Signature Date

+Date

-Scholar Printed Name Scholar Signature Date Parent/Guardian Printed Name Parent/Guardian Signature Date
+Parent/Guardian Printed Name